Frequently Asked Questions

 Will my friends and I study at the same locations?

-Do I need a passport to study abroad in Paris?
+Do I need a passport to study abroad?
 What about a student visa?

 A passport is required and each student will need to apply for a student visa through their respective French consulate prior to going abroad.
 In order to do so, he/she must have a valid passport that will expire at least six months after the conclusion of the program.
 More information will be provided after acceptance into APA.

 A valid passport is required however, a student visa is not needed for American passport holders.
 If you are an international student, visa requirements may be different.
 Contact the US APA office if this is the case.